Niv20/string-c-library/README.md

 } Person;
 ```

-For this library to work, you need to define 3 **helper functions** in your own code, that the list will use to manage your objects.
+For this library to work, you need to define **helper functions** in your own code that the list will use to manage your objects.
 These functions are essential for the library to understand how to work with your specific data type.

-1. `void PrintFunction(void* data)` - This function assigns a custom printing function to the list.Without this, the list doesn't know how to interpret and print your data structure.
+1. `void PrintFunction(void* data)` - This function assigns a custom printing function to the list.
+Without this, the list doesn't know how to interpret and print your data structure.

 2. `int CompareFunction(const void* data1, const void* data2)` – This function is used to compare two elements in your data structure.
-It return a negative value if the first element (`data1`) is less than the second (`data2`), zero if they are equal, and a positive value if the first is greater than the second.
+It returns a negative value if the first element (`data1`) is less than the second (`data2`), zero if they are equal, and a positive value if the first is greater than the second.

-3. `void FreeFunction(void* data)` – This function frees all dynamically allocated memory **inside** your struct, such as strings or arrays allocated with malloc (The library itself frees the memory of the struct itself).
+3. `void FreeFunction(void* data)` – This function frees all dynamically allocated memory **inside** your struct, such as strings or arrays allocated with malloc.
+(The library itself manages the memory of the struct itself).

 > [!NOTE]
 > The parameters for these functions are of type `void*`, so you need to cast the pointer back to your data type within the function.